badrinathpatchikolla/spear-framework/README.md

 root@hadoop # spear-shell
 ```

-NOTE: This spark shell is encpsulated with default hadoop/hive environment readily availble to read data from any source
+**NOTE**: This spark shell is encpsulated with default hadoop/hive environment readily availble to read data from any source
 and write it to HDFS.

 5. To run on any on any terminal or linux machine